-These two weapons seem to fascinate many especially children and they ask questions about them.
-The known history (taken from a brass-rubbing on their carriage plates) Captured by the Royal Navy from Chinese Pirated on the River Yangtse on the 5th of November 1874,
+These two weapons seem to fascinate many and they ask questions about them, especially children the 'known' history (taken from a brass rubbing on their carriage plates) both were - "captured by the Royal Navy from Chinese Pirates in the River Yangtse on 5th November 1874"

-They were reportedly brought back to the Prince William Yard at Devonport where they rested until the yard's apprentices put them onto new carriages.
-Sometime at the turn of the century it is thought to 1901 when Highweek consented to send representatives to the council making UDC complete were presented to Newton Aboot, They were fixed onto concrete plinths, one each side of the ornamental fish pond at the top of Courtney Park.
+They were reportedly brought back to the Prince William Yard at Devonport where they rested until the yard apprentices put them onto new carriages.
+Some time at the turn of the Century its thought to be 1901 when Highweek consented to send representatives to the Council making the U.D.C. complete, the two pieces were presented to Newton Abbot.
+They were fixed onto concrete plinths, one each side of the ornamental Fish Pond at the top of Courtenay Park.